-Suboxone, also known as Buprenorphine, is a frequently recommended drug used for opioid dependence treatment.
-Physicians who prescribe Suboxone will often also suggest tandem involvement in Substance Abuse Treatment, or 12 Step Program.
-Suboxone can be administered many ways; the most common are:
+Suboxone, also known as Buprenorphine, is a frequently recommended medication used for opioid dependence treatment.
+Doctors who prescribe Suboxone will often also want to see tandem involvement in Substance Abuse Treatment, or 12 Step Program.
+Buprenorphine can be administered many ways; the most common are:

 - On the skin as a transdermal patch